This article mainly talks about how to effortlessly password protect Mac Mail. It also offers useful tips.

 Now the Mail app on your Mac is protected with password.
 When one tries to open it, the app won’t open, and a dialog box will show up asking for password.

 If the password entered is correct, Mail will be unlocked.
-If the password entered is wrong, Mail will remain protected, and AppCrypt will record the failed attempt with date, time and a picture of the intruder.
+If the password entered is wrong, Mail will remain protected, and AppCrypt will record the failed attempt with the date, time and a photo of the intruder.
 (The photo on the screenshot below is blurred for privacy’s sake.)

 How to remove the password protection?
 Just select Mail under the Lock App tab and press the Delete key.